mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 and was inspired by the `map()` and `reduce()` functions commonly used in functional programming.
 At that time, Google’s proprietary MapReduce system ran on the Google File System (GFS).

+MapReduce implementations:

-Apache Hadoop is an open-source implementation of Google's MapReduce.
+* Apache Hadoop is an open-source implementation of Google's MapReduce.

+* Apache Spark is an open-source ***superset*** implementation of Google's MapReduce (Spark eliminates many problems of Hadoop and sets a new standard for data analytics).

 ## Classic MapReduce Books and Papers